nicklafferty/craftycody/content/crochet/pattern-review-amigurumi-elephant.md

 I almost got away with only using one skein of my main color- I was so close!
 One ear short!
 If our skeins were bigger, I would have been golden- or if I used a smaller hook maybe.
 Who knows?

 Either way, you won't use a ton of yarn with this pattern either.
 I bought three skeins of Baby Bee yarn (weight 5)- two skeins for my main color and one as the accent for the feet.
 It was also 30% off yarn day so my bill was a whopping $11.
 Not too bad for a handmade stuffed animal.

+I'm absolutely going to buy more of her patterns.
+I've got my eye on a cute unicorn that I fell in love with on [her Instagram](https://www.instagram.com/p/CaJvPD_g2LQ/?hl=en).